 16 April 2020

 You may have noticed some changes to Energy Made Easy.
-These improvements are the culmination of our work over two years to redevelop the entire website.
-So what’s changed and why?
+These improvements are the culmination of our work over 2 years to redevelop the entire website.
+So what's changed and why?

 Finding and comparing energy plans on Energy Made Easy is now even easier.
 We've improved our free and independent website to continue to help you make informed energy choices.